-H.B.
-No. 168 amends the Local Government Code to modify the regulations surrounding the issuance of certificates of obligation by municipalities and counties.
+House Bill No. 168 amends the Local Government Code to modify the regulations surrounding the issuance of certificates of obligation by municipalities and counties.
 Key changes include redefining the term "issuer" to include only municipalities and counties, while removing references to hospital districts.
-The definition of "public work" is expanded to include additional types of public improvements, such as first responder training facilities, and the bill specifies that certificates may be issued for the demolition of dangerous structures, removing the previous provision for the restoration of historic structures.
+The definition of "public work" is expanded to include new categories such as first responder training facilities, while also removing certain previously listed facilities.
+Additionally, the bill allows municipalities to issue certificates for the demolition of dangerous structures, removing the previous provision for the restoration of historic structures.

-Additionally, the bill reduces the maximum maturity period for certificates from 40 years to 30 years and lowers the percentage of registered voters required to protest the issuance of certificates from five percent to two percent.
-It also repeals Section 271.046 of the Local Government Code, which previously governed certain aspects of certificate issuance.
-The changes will apply only to certificates issued after the effective date of the Act, which is set to take effect 91 days after the end of the legislative session.
+The bill also revises the maturity period for certificates from 40 years to a maximum of 30 years and adjusts the percentage of registered voters required to protest the issuance of certificates from five percent to two percent.
+Furthermore, it repeals Section 271.046 of the Local Government Code, which previously governed certain aspects of certificate issuance.
+The changes will only apply to certificates issued after the effective date of the Act, which is set to take effect 91 days after the legislative session concludes.

 Statutes affected: